Hotel Kämp Helsinki

 One of Scandinavia's finest places to

-stay is Hotel Kämp Helsinki.
+stay at is Hotel Kämp Helsinki.
 The economic, social and cultural elite of Finland

 as well as illustrious guests from around the world gather at the hotel.